 After you purchase and download the Uncanny LearnDash Groups plugin, you can simply sign into your WordPress site as an administrator and navigate to Plugins > Add New.
 To install the plugin, click Upload Plugin to start the process.
 After installation and activation, you will be directed to the License Activation page to enter your license key and activate the plugin.
 The plugin must be activated to receive automatic updates.

 Tip: The plugin download link and the license key are included in the purchase email (look for the hyperlinked file name, but note that it does expire after 48 hours) and are also available from within your Uncanny Owl account on this site.

-The first section of the Settings page lets you customize the Per Seat Text displayed to users, as well as product pages when using the plugin with WooCommerce.
-For example, you may prefer to use “Per License” or “Per User”.
+The next section of the Settings page lets you customize the Per Seat Text displayed to users, For example, you may prefer to use “Per License” or “Per User”.
 Whatever custom label you decide to use, seats will be tracked based on the groups created and the number of seats made available for each group.